Skip to main content

 Sirap Bandung (Rose Syrup Drink)

-A refreshing drink made with rose syrup and evaporated or condensed milk.
-It can be served hot or cold.
+A pink drink of rose syrup with evaporated or condensed milk, served either hot or cold.

 otherCold